-With the appearance of new low-cost sensor technologies, monitoring air pollution is in the hands of everyone.
-These novel sensor technologies open the opportunity to monitor air quality at spatial resolutions not possible to reach with traditional monitoring systems.
+With the emergence of new low-cost sensor technologies, monitoring air pollution is in the hands of everyone.
+These novel sensor technologies open up the opportunity to monitor air quality at spatial resolutions not possible with traditional monitoring systems.
 Low-cost sensors are small, portable and easy to use.
-Citizens like you can now contribute to monitor the environment.
-In the next years, low-cost sensors will transform the way we describe and understand air pollution.
+Citizens like you can now contribute to monitoring the environment.
+In the next years, low-cost sensors will transform the way we understand and interpret air pollution.

-The CITI-SENSE Citizens' Observatories Central Web Portal is designed to enable citizens to not only have Access to real-time environmental information provided by a wealth of Sensor and sensor platforms, including Portable sensors and Static sensors, Mobile Apps and different types of Air pollution perception surveys, but also to provide a Forum for discussion, debate and sharing of your own personal observations.
+The CITI-SENSE Citizens' Observatories Central Web Portal is designed to enable citizens to access not only to real-time environmental information provided by a wealth of Sensor and sensor platforms (including portable sensors and static sensors, mobile apps and different types of air pollution perception surveys), but also to provide a forum for discussion, debate and sharing of your own personal observations.
 Your contributions are important and the Citizens' Observatories Toolbox (COT) is yours!
-Here you can find what our COT can do for you and what you can do with our COT.
+Here you can find out what our COT can do for you and what you can do with our COT.

-Find all data you need in our Citizens' Observatories Toolbox!
+Find all information you need in our COT!

-Measurement data from fixed stations as well as micro sensors (mobile, hand carried, bike-mounted) which are deployed as part of the CITI-SENSE Project, are being used to assess air pollution in eight cities in Europe.
+Data obtained from fixed stations as well as micro sensors (mobile, hand carried, bike-mounted) are deployed as part of the CITI-SENSE Project, the data collected are being used to assess air pollution in eight cities in Europe.

-This data will provide people with information about air quality and the health impact that air pollution can have on vulnerable groups.
+This data provides people with information about air quality and the impact of air pollution can have on vulnerable groups.
 This information can be vital to your health.

-View and download outdoor air quality data in eight cities!
+More information about citizens' observatories of outdoor air quality in eight cities!

-Poor indoor air quality can have a major impact on both the students and the teachers' ability to concentrate and work efficiently.
-This is a major issue across different parts of Europe and can reduce the quality of learning in Schools.
+Poor indoor air quality can have a major impact on both the students and the teachers' ability to concentrate and learn efficiently.
+This is a major issue across different parts of Europe and can reduce the quality of learning in schools.

-To help schools to learn more about, and participate in improving air quality, we have equipped 12 schools in Europe with electronic sensor units that measure different aspects of indoor air.
+In order to help schools to learn more about, and participate in improving air quality, we equipped 12 schools in Europe with electronic sensor units that measure different aspects of indoor air.

-The sensor units measure temperature, relative humidity, CO2, VOC (volatile organic compounds), NO2, Particles (PM10, PM2.5, PM1), ozone, CO, noise and radon.
+The sensor units measure temperature, relative humidity, CO2, NO2, Particles (PM10, PM2.5), ozone, CO, noise and radon.
 The data is updated frequently, and can be viewed and accessed through this portal.

-View and download indoor air quality data in 12 schools!
+More information about citizens' observatories of indoor air quality in 12 schools!